wmo-im/GTStoWIS2/message_format/README.rst

 *  The *pubTime* marks when the file was posted on the first broker in the network.
    This allows easy calculation of propagation delay across any number of nodes.
-   The date format looks like a floating point number,  but is the conventional YYYYMMDDHHMMSS (in UTC timezone) followed by a fraction of a second after the decimal place.
+   The date format looks like a floating point number,  but is the conventional YYYYMMDDTHHMMSS (in UTC timezone) followed by a fraction of a second after the decimal place.

    This is chosen rather than any sort of epochal second count for readability